High-Performance DBMSs with io_uring: When and How to use it: Efficient Storage I/O with

 While batched writes amortize write latency, the buffer manager still operates synchronously, blocking on page faults and leaving the CPU idle during I/O. Multiple threads, as studied in \Cref{subsec:storage_benchmarks}, hide this latency but introduce synchronization and scheduling overhead.
 To hide latency in our single-threaded design, we therefore adopt \emph{asynchronous transaction execution} to overlap I/O and computation.

-\paragraph{Overlapping compute \& I/O.} \iouring{}'s completion-based model integrates naturally with asynchronous runtimes such as coroutines or fibers.
-We extend the buffer manager with \texttt{Boost.fibers}~\cite{boostfiber} for cooperative scheduling, where each transaction runs as a fiber that issues asynchronous I/O requests and yields on page faults.
-During this time, the \iouring{}-based runtime schedules other ready fibers, keeping the CPU active.
+\paragraph{Overlapping compute \& I/O.} \iouring{}'s completion-based model integrates naturally with async runtimes such as coroutines or fibers.
+We extend the buffer manager with \texttt{fibers}~\cite{boostfiber} for cooperative scheduling.
+Each transaction runs as a fiber that issues I/O requests and yields on page faults, allowing the \iouring{}-based runtime to schedule other fibers and keep the CPU active.

 \paragraph{Cooperative transaction execution.} Fiber context switches cost only tens of CPU cycles since they save and restore only register state, providing efficient user-level concurrency suited for I/O-intensive workloads.
 When a suspended fiber's I/O completes, it is marked ready and resumed by the scheduler.
-Since all concurrency is cooperative, the B-tree implementation requires no locks or atomic operations between fibers.
+Since all concurrency is cooperative, the B-tree implementation requires neither locks nor atomic operations across fibers.
 If a fiber resumes after an I/O delay and the data structure has changed, it restarts the B-tree traversal to ensure correctness and preserve isolation without explicit synchronization.
 Considering such details is important for accurate performance modeling, as shown later.

 \paragraph{CPU, the new bottleneck.} With up to 128 fibers, throughput rises by nearly an order of magnitude to 183\,k~tx/s (\Cref{fig:bm_ycsb}, \emph{+Fibers}).
 Under the same asynchronous execution scheme, \emph{libaio} reaches 173\,k~tx/s, so we continue the analysis on \iouring{}, which provides higher throughput and exposes additional optimization opportunities.
 At this concurrency level, the system becomes CPU- rather than latency-bound: concurrent fiber execution hides I/O latency and the CPU is fully utilized.
 We therefore switch from a latency- to a cycle-based model that accounts for per-transaction CPU cost.